pdfclown/pdfclown-common/docs/third-party.md

         NOTE: If the original code has been incorporated as-is (no change other than trivial adaptation), then the `Changes` tag can be omitted.

-        Other informative tags will be added based on the relationship of the incorporated file with the original code:
+        Other informative tags will be added based on the relationship between the incorporated file and the original code:

         - in case of **repository-bound file**, *if the fully-qualified name of its class has changed*, then the `SourceFQN` tag will indicate its original fully-qualified name: